 What this means for you and your clients

-Starting March 2018, we’ll prompt you and your clients to reset user IDs and passwords, and to provide some additional details so we can start multi-factor authentication (MFA) through Intuit's central login system.
+At login, Intuit will prompt you and your clients to reset user IDs and passwords, and to provide some additional details so we can start multi-factor authentication (MFA) through Intuit's central login system.
 Only those who are authorized will be able access your and your clients’ payroll accounts.

 With the Intuit credentialing system, there will now be times when your client will see the Intuit brand.
 This includes the browser security certificate and while resetting the password.